EBSC — Embedded Bitmap Scaling Table

 |uint16||majorVersion||Major version of the EBSC table, = 2.|

 |uint16||minorVersion||Minor version of the EBSC table, = 0.|

 Note that the first version of the EBSC table is 2.0.

 The header is followed immediately by the BitmapScale table array.
 The numSizes field indicates the number of BitmapScale tables in the array.
 Each strike is defined by one BitmapScale table.

 |uint8||substitutePpemY||use bitmaps of this size|

-The line metrics have the same meaning as those in the BitmapSize table, and refer to font wide metrics after scaling.
+The line metrics have the same meaning as those in the BitmapSize record, and refer to font wide metrics after scaling.
 The ppemX and ppemY values describe the size of the font after scaling.
-The substitutePpemX and substitutePpemY values describe the size of a strike that exists as an sbit in the 'EBLC' and 'EBDT', and that will be scaled up or down to generate the new strike.
+The substitutePpemX and substitutePpemY values describe the size of a strike that exists as an sbit in the EBLC and EBDT, and that will be scaled up or down to generate the new strike.